avadheshgithub/ML-Learning/README.md

 ## 🚀 Overview

 Welcome to my **100 Days of Machine Learning Challenge**!
-This repository is a documentation of my **daily progress**, insights, and projects as I master the core concepts of Machine Learning and its real-world applications.
+This repository documents my **daily progress**, insights, and projects as I master the core concepts of Machine Learning and its real-world applications.

-> ✅ Inspired by the #100DaysOfMLCode movement
+> ✅ Inspired by the #100DaysOfMLCode movement.
-> 🧩 Hands-on coding, mini-projects, and theoretical learning
+> 🧩 Hands-on coding, mini-projects, and theoretical learning.
-> 📈 Daily consistency to build strong fundamentals
+> 📈 Daily consistency to build strong fundamentals.

 ---